scottbateman/WebWear/README.md

 WebWear
 =======

-WebWear - a social navigation system for small groups.
-It is a Chrome extension that allows open sharing and encounters with contacts Web activity.
+**WebWear** - a social navigation system for small, tightly-knit groups.
+It is an experimental Chrome extension that allows open sharing and encounters with contacts' Web activity.